When the Wolf Comes Home

 What It Actually Felt Like

 This book has no business making me feel like that.
-I came in expecting a fun, bloody horror romp and by the end I was somewhere between genuinely shaken and deeply impressed.
-The setup is deliberately simple: woman finds terrified kid, monster arrives, everyone runs.
-What Cassidy is actually doing is much weirder and more ambitious than that premise lets on, and the best thing you can do going in is not read too much about it.
+I came in expecting a fun, bloody horror and by the end I was somewhere between genuinely shaken and deeply impressed.
+The premise is deliberately simple: woman finds terrified kid, monster arrives, everyone runs.
+What Cassidy is actually doing is much weirder and more ambitious than what initially lets on, and the best thing you can do going in is not read too much about it.

-The werewolf element is a misdirect, or more accurately, it’s a container for something else.
+The werewolf element is a misdirect, or more accurately, it’s a “placeholder” for something else.
 Something about fear, and fathers, and what happens to the people around a man who cannot control what he is.
 The kid has the ability to manifest his fears into reality, literally.
-Creatures from his nightmares walking around in the world at full scale.
+Creatures from his nightmares walking around in the world in real life.
 It sounds like a superpower in the summary and reads like an ongoing catastrophe in the book.
-The monsters are inventive and specific and unsettling in the particular way that things from a child’s imagination tend to be when rendered at size, because a child’s fears don’t follow the logic of adult horror.
+The monsters are inventive and specific and unsettling in a way that things from a child’s imagination tend to be when rendered at size, because a child’s fears don’t follow the logic of adult horror.

 Jess is the reason this works.
 She’s not a hero.
-She’s a woman who is bad at her career, still quietly devastated by a father who left, and entirely unprepared for any of this.
-Cassidy gives her an interior voice that is funny and self-deprecating and scared, and watching her make choices under pressure, sometimes bad ones, sometimes surprisingly brave ones, is what makes the chase feel like it matters.
+She’s just a normal woman who is bad at her job, still quietly devastated by a father who left, and entirely unprepared for any of this.
+Cassidy gives her an interior voice that is funny and self-deprecating and scared, and watching her make choices under pressure, sometimes bad ones, sometimes surprisingly brave ones, is what makes the chase feel so real.
 The emotional thread running underneath all the gore is about fatherhood.
 About what it means when the person who was supposed to protect you was the wolf the whole time.

 The Honest Part